 CI = Confidence interval

-NS = The response rate in the pertuzumab plus trastuzumab and chemotherapy group was not statistically significant from the response rate in the trastuzumab and chemotherapy group.* Estimated survival at 1-year.
+NS = The response rate in the pertuzumab plus trastuzumab and chemotherapy group was not statistically significant from the response rate in the trastuzumab and chemotherapy group.* Estimated survival at one year.
 Estimated 4-year survival was 58% for the pertuzumab + trastuzumab + docetaxel group and 45% for the trastuzumab + docetaxel group. † Estimated survival at 10 months.